cardisdataset/CARDIS/index.md

-## CArDIS: A Swedish Historical Handwritten Character Dataset with 101,500 characters
+## CArDIS: A Swedish Historical Handwritten Character Dataset with 116,000 characters, 30,000 Swedish names, and 1000 region names

 ![image info](./1.jpg)
 CArDIS dataset, the collection of Swedish historical documents were acquired from Arkiv Digital Company’s document image dataset which has more